 Refining your trading skills

-- Fundamental traders monitor economic data releases, and many do so with the intention of trading the news.
+- Fundamental traders monitor economic data releases.
 It is essential that traders adopt sound risk management when doing so as volatility can spike immediately after important releases.Watch our webinar on risk management to find out more.

 - Technical traders have different styles and strategies.
 Explore these thoroughly to find out if this type of analysis suits your personality.